kojitominaga/kojitominaga.github.io/README.md

 ### Problem statement

 Lakes in Scandinavia and Finland historically freeze up during the winter as part of the important annual ecological process.
-Scientists are concerned about the possibilty in this annual dynamics, e.g., no ice-cover entire winter.
+Scientists are concerned about the future disruption in these annual dynamics, e.g., no ice-cover entire winter.
 I was tasked to quantitatively predicted physical changes, for 270,000 lakes in the region.

 ### Technical challenge